Dragomir98/React-meetups/README.md

 # React-meetups

- This project focuses on using a Firebase realtime database along with Material-UI styling.
+This project is focused on using a Firebase realtime database along with Material-UI styling and styled components.